-Each Kata will be divided into two groups: the top three couples with the maximum points from each group (that is six pairs for each Kata) will compete in the finals.
-Three or four mats will be used for the preliminary round and three mats for the final.
-If the number of pairs is less than 10, there will be only one group: the top six couples from the group will compete in the final.
-For each Kata, the couple with the maximum points in the final will be awarded the gold medal, the couple with the second most points will be awarded the silver medal; and the third, the bronze medal.
+Each kata will be divided into two groups: the top three pairs with the maximum points from each group (that is six pairs for each kata) will compete in the finals.
+Three or four mats will be used for the preliminary rounds and three mats for the final.
+If the number of pairs is less than 10, there will be only one group: the top six pairs from the group will compete in the final.
+For each kata, the pair with the maximum points in the final will be awarded the gold medal, the pair with the second most points will be awarded the silver medal; and the third pair, the bronze medal.